kif-ev/pretix-public-registrations/README.rst

 Copyright 2019 Felix Schäfer, Dominik Weitz

-Released under the terms of the Apache License 2.0
+Released under the terms of the MIT License